The Protection of Personal Information Act (POPI) will soon be in effect. Actually, it’s

 PS: Have you ever had your laptop or cellphone stolen?
 Unfortunately, the reality is that it’s easy to have your laptop stolen in South Africa.
 It's even easier to lose your cell phone or tablet.

-Keep the reputation of your small business intact and attract new customers who can trust their information is safe and protected.
+Keep the reputation of your business intact and attract new customers who can trust their information is safe and protected.

 The free online POPI seminar will tell you what you need to know and will show you how you can simply and easily comply.
 Just click on the image below and you're on your way.